 Where the BBC uses an agent or contractor, for example an indie producer, to use the information on the BBC's behalf, the BBC is still legally responsible for how that information is used.
 Consequentially, the BBC must be satisfied with the third party's security measures.
 Further, a written contract must be in place requiring the third party to process the information solely in accordance with the BBC's instructions and to provide an appropriate level of security for the information.
-Each time the BBC is considering engaging a new contractor that will use BBC Staff or user personal information, please advise your division's DP Representative and BBC.
-Information Security policies of other organisations that we work with).
+Each time the BBC is considering engaging a new contractor that will use BBC Staff or user personal information, please advise your division's DP Representative and BBC Information Security (the department which approves the technical security of systems and the security policies of other organisations that we work with).

-The basic elements you should consider for information security are listed in the Top Tips for Information Security.
+The basic elements you should consider for information security are listed in the $\underline{\text{Top Tips for}}$ Information Security.